 For example, as COVID-19 spread in New York City, researchers in an established RPP there quickly assembled materials about remote learning, including a tool kit for teachers citywide, and offered resources to answer policy makers’ most urgent questions.

-“The pandemic has created large gaps in the services provided to our youngest learners, and opened the door for new collaborations as policy systems race to meet children’s needs,” continued Morris.
+“The pandemic has created large gaps in the services provided to our youngest learners, and opened the door for new collaborations as policy systems race to meet children’s needs,” continued Morris-Perez.
 “In this context, RPPs can support efforts to rebuild and reimagine early childhood education systems that can help all of our nation’s children acquire strong foundations for kindergarten and beyond.”